WedLinker Developer Guide

 * * * user add the address associated with each contact I can easily find the address of each contact.

-* * * user filter contacts by tag I can quickly see all the groups under the same tag, and find the right vendor based on the type of services provided.
+* * * user search contacts by tag I can quickly see all the groups under the same tag, and find the right vendor based on the type of services provided.

 * * * user add new contacts into WedLinker I can store the contact details of new contacts.